 - the designing process described in p.
-8.3 in EN ISO 9001 (because we work on customer's documentation), - steel reinforcement works (isolated projects out of scope of our operations controlled by our customer), - all welding work in accordance with customer requirements: - are a part of assembly/installation/construction of machines, - are not part of the welding works of the main building.
+8.3 in EN ISO 9001 (because we work on customer's documentation), - all welding work in accordance with customer requirements: - Jy/1. welding re a part of assembly/installation/construction of machines, - are not part of the welding works of the main building.